CBGB: Subsequent occupants

 By late 2007, fashion designer John Varvatos planned to open a store in CBGB's former space, 315 Bowery, but to tastefully trail CBGB's legacy rock and roll stickers on the walls, and much of the graffiti at the toilets was preserved, as were some playbills, found behind a wall, from shows at the club's 10th anniversary in 1983.
 The store opened in April 2008.
+John Varvatos sells t-shirts with the original CBGB and OMFUG logo and font from the CBGB awning.

 In 2008, a SoHo art gallery dedicated to music photography, the Morrison Hotel, opened a second location in the onetime CBGB Gallery at 313 Bowery, but the Morrison Hotel gallery closed in 2011.
 The space was then occupied by a surf-oriented Patagonia store until late 2021.
+Amanita gallery subsequently moved in at 313 Bowery in 2022.

 Called the "Extra Place", the alley behind the building became a pedestrian mall.
 Dead Boys' Cheetah Chrome rued, "All of Manhattan has lost its soul to money lords", yet reflected, "If that alley could talk, it's seen it all".
 CBGB's nomination as a landmark drew an explanation:

 CBGB was founded in 1973 at 315 Bowery, in a former nineteenth-century saloon on the first floor of the Palace Lodging House.
 The legendary music venue fostered new genres of American music, including punk and art rock, that defined the culture of downtown Manhattan in the 1970s, and that still resonate today.
 In this role as cultural incubator, CBGB served the same function as the theatres and concert halls of the Bowery's storied past.
 The former club, now occupied by a retail business, remains a pilgrimage site for legions of music fans.

 Legacy

 CBGB's second awning, the one in place when the club closed in 2006, was moved into the lobby of the Rock and Roll Hall of Fame in Cleveland.

 The CBGB Festival produced large free concerts in Times Square and Central Park on July 7, 2012.
 They also showcased hundreds of bands in venues across the city.
 The festival premiered dozens of rock-n-roll movies in theaters around Manhattan.
 A new CBGB Festival was announced to take place at Under the K Bridge Park in Brooklyn on September 27, 2025.

-Directed by Randall Miller and starring Alan Rickman as Hilly Kristal, the film CBGB, about Kristal and the origins of the club, was released in October 2013 to harsh reviews.
+Directed by Randall Miller and starring Alan Rickman as Hilly Kristal, the film CBGB, about Kristal and the origins of the club, was released on October 11, 2013, and received largely negative reviews.